jlan84/sql-assignment/morning_lecture.md

 ,  customer_id INTEGER REFERENCES customers(id) );
 ```

-Here's an example of what this users table looks like:
+Here's an example of what this visits table looks like:

 ```
  id |     created_at      | customer_id